mandeepairborne/samweb/content/demo/index.md

 ## Extra

-Alright now that the generic (slightly extended) ~~Jekyll~~ Zola demo page have ended, we can get to the custom stuff, which believe me, are neat.
+Alright now that the generic (slightly extended) ~~Jekyll~~ Zola demo page have ended, we can get to the custom stuff, which believe me, is neat.

 ### Shortcodes